 Backstroke is not all that different from freestyle swimming.
-The deltoid muscle, rhomboideus, supraspinatus, upper trapezius and serratus anterior are at work when entering the hand and at the finish, whereas the scapulothoracic muscles hold the shoulder in a good position in order to prevent nerves from getting pinched.
-Lattissimus dorsi, subscapularis and teres minor are at work during the pull.
+The deltoid muscle, rhomboideus, supraspinatus, upper trapezius and serratus anterior are at work when entering the hand and at the finish, whereas the scapulothoracic joint muscles hold the shoulder in a good position in order to prevent nerves from getting pinched.
+Latissimus dorsi, subscapularis and teres minor are at work during the pull.

-Butterfly is the style that seems to create the swimmers with the broadest shoulders.
-The fact that the entire forward propulsion is done by both arms at the same time means that the swimmer has to generate more power compared to freestyle and butterfly swimming, where the forward-driving force shifts from arm to arm.
+The Butterfly style seems to create swimmers with the broadest shoulders.
+The entire forward propulsion is done by both arms at the same time, so the swimmer has to generate more power compared to freestyle and butterfly swimming, where the forward-driving force shifts from arm to arm.
 The deltoid muscle, supraspinatus, infraspinatus, trapezius and rhomboideus work together when entering the hand and at the finish of the pull.
-The large chest muscle and latissimus dorsi carry out the essential job when it comes to creating the force necessary for moving the body forward, whereas teres minor and subscapularis rotate and stabilize the shoulder.
+The large chest muscle and latissimus dorsi carry out the essential job of creating the force necessary to move the body forward, whereas teres minor and subscapularis rotate and stabilize the shoulder.

 When Rebecca Soni does the breaststroke, about 80 percent of her forward-driving force originates from her legs.
 This doesn’t mean that she doesn’t need to train her arms, but gives you an indication of the importance of having flexible, strong and explosive leg muscles when doing the breaststroke.

-Legs and training on land
+Legs and Training on Land

 These days, swimmers use fins when training their legs.
-Fins give you a higher speed, especially at a lower intensity, but are short enough not to alter your leg movements, while at the same time being large enough to provide more water resistance.
-This in turn results in increased work for the muscles and an increased possible effect.
+Fins give you a higher speed (especially at a lower intensity), and while large enough to provide more water resistance, small enough not to alter your leg movements.
+Fins cause increased work for the muscles and increased possible power development.

-Training on land has also developed quite a bit, and exercises involving for instance barbells and medicine balls contribute to exercising the abdominals and lower back muscles based on the physiologically explosive requirements for swimmers.
+Training on land has also progressed quite a bit, and there are now exercises with barbells and medicine balls developed for the physiologically explosive requirements of swimmers.

 Your swimming: Which exercises and how often?